 Now that I have made my case for AP Chemistry, at least for those who want to major in a biological science, let’s discuss AP Biology.
 And let me state this with all due respect to the terrific biology teachers out there, but unless you intend AP Biology as the last science course you will ever take, I tend to advise people against it.
 The reasons are that first, it is best learned if taken concurrently with organic chemistry.
 There is just too much one needs to understand about biomolecules and organic structures to gain a true appreciation of the subject, and that knowledge base develops with concurrent enrollment in the organic class.
 Second, unlike elementary chemistry or physics, biology is changing by the day.
 Fundamental aspects of the cell are going to look different with a passage of 6 months time, and where your biology teacher’s job is to prepare lesson plans and lecture effectively, the job tenure of university faculty depends on them keeping up with the latest journal articles and attending lectures on the latest in their field.
 Furthermore, given the tremendous diversity of the subjects, there will be three lectures on plants given by a faculty member researching plant genetics, six lectures on gene expression given by faculty whose lab studies ribosomes, and so forth.
 Without question, if AP biology is something you want to take in high school as your probable last exposure to science, then go ahead and take it.
 But if you have any intention of majoring in a biological science in college, then wait until college before you take biology.
 It will also make the material fresher in your mind if you take the MCAT.

 Lastly, for those of you who do take my advice and take AP chemistry, you should still take freshman chemistry in college even if you get a 5 on the AP.
-Besides going into somewhat more depth, it will make you doubly prepared for the MCAT or GRE Chemistry or whatever, and since you have a solid chance of doing really well, that great grade you get will look terrific on your application to medical school.
+Besides going into somewhat more depth, it will make you doubly prepared for the MCAT or whatever, and since you have a solid chance of doing really well, that great grade you get will look terrific on your application to medical school.

 Be sure to give us a shout if you have any questions!